Max Stenbeck Venture Equity Program

 When/where will it take place?

-The program is held virtually (via Zoom) from approximately 3 or 4-6pm ET on Tuesdays Oct.
-25, Nov.
+The program is held from approximately 4-6pm ET on Nov.
 1, Nov.
-15, Nov.
+8, Nov.
 29, & Dec.
-13. Participants (CEO or founder in charge of fundraising on the venture) are expected to attend ALL sessions.
+6. Participants (the CEO or founder in charge of fundraising for the venture) are expected to attend ALL sessions.

 Schedule and topics (subject to change):

-• Nov 29 - Soft Skills & Biases: Outreach & networking, investor meeting expectations, investor updates, unconscious & conscious biases
+• Nov.
+29 - Storytelling, Soft Skills & Biases: Storytelling frameworks, investor meeting expectations, investor updates, unconscious & conscious biases

 Other benefits: